StreamElements/docs/docs/chatbot/commands/custom/index.md

 ---
-id: custom commands
+id: custom-commands
-description: Learn how to create Custom Commands
+sidebar_label: "Custom Commands"
+description: "Learn how to create, manage, and optimize custom chatbot commands for your StreamElements-powered Twitch stream."
 tags:
   - chatbot
   - custom commands
+  - stream engagement
 keywords:
-  - streamelements
+  - StreamElements custom commands
-  - chatbot
+  - Twitch chatbot commands
-  - commands
+  - create custom commands
-  - custom commands
+  - manage chat commands
-  - add command
-  - create command
-  - remove command
+  - personalized stream interactions
-  - delete command
+  - chatbot customization
-  - edit command
+  - StreamElements bot
+  - Twitch stream engagement
 ---

 # Custom Commands

 In addition to the default commands, you can also create your own custom commands.
 Custom commands allow you to create commands that are tailored to your channel and your community.
 You can use custom commands to create unique interactions and functionalities that are not possible with the default commands.